U(2) is Right for Leptons and Left for Quarks: Perturbative diagonalization

 \section{Perturbative diagonalization}

-Here we provide the essential part of the perturbative diagonalization of the Yukawa couplings and provide a benchmark parameter point.
+\paragraph{$U(2)_{q+e}$} Here we provide the essential part of the perturbative diagonalization of the Yukawa couplings and provide a benchmark parameter point.
 Similarly to the up-Yukawa matrix~\eqref{eq:Yu_matrix}, the $ \U(3)_u \times \U(3)_d \times \U(3)_\ell $ transformations allows us to simultaneously put the down quark and charged lepton Yukawa matrices in triangular form:

 The singular value decomposition of all three Yukawa matrices can be determined perturbatively when $ b \ll a\ll 1$.
 The diagonal elements of the Yukawa matrices are the leading contribution to the corresponding singular values, meaning that, e.g., $ m_s/v_\mathrm{EW} \simeq y_{d2} a $.
-The rotation matrices used in our SMEFT analysis are given by
+The rotation matrices are given by

 where we have included the leading contribution in each entry.
 The masses of the SM fermions are the running masses at the matching scale to the SM.

 As a realistic benchmark point for the $ \U(2)_{q+e} $ symmetry, we consider a SMEFT matching scale of $ \mu = \SI{1}{PeV} $.
 At this scale, we take~\eqref{eq:Yukawas} to reproduce the SM parameters~\cite{Martin:2019lqd} run up to the matching scale~\cite{Thomsen:2021ncy}.
 We take the spurions $ (a,\, b) = (3\cdot 10^{\eminus 3},\, 5\cdot 10^{\eminus 5})$, which allows us to determine the parameters